-The total DTA for the Group is €88m with €67m not available to meet the SCR for Group reporting.
-The Group is satisfied that the current evidence is sufficient to allow it to recognise a deferred tax asset of €21m, the majority of which relates to net operating losses (NOL) in MetLife Greece.
-The deferred tax assets have been restricted (as they are Tier III assets) and the Group is satisfied it can gain value for these differences as it is probable that taxable profits will be available against which those deductible temporary differences can be utilised.
+The total DTA for the Group is €81m with €61m not available to meet the SCR for Group reporting.
+The Group is satisfied that the current evidence is sufficient to allow it to recognise a deferred tax asset of €81m, the majority of which relates to net operating losses (NOL) in MetLife Greece.
+The deferred tax assets have been restricted (as they are Tier III assets).